 Flow diversion devices, such as small stents that are used for heart blockages, can be inserted in the artery to reduce blood flow into the aneurysm.
 A hollow plastic tube is inserted into an artery and threaded through the body to the artery where the aneurysm is located.
 Flow diversion devices are effective in treating very large aneurysms and aneurysms that cannot be treated with microvascular clipping or platinum coil embolization.

-Prescription medications can be used as treatment for ruptured cerebral aneurysms, to control symptoms and reduce complications.
-Cerebral aneurysm patients may be prescribed:
+Prescription medications can be used to treat ruptured cerebral aneurysms, helping control symptoms and reduce complications.
+Patients with cerebral aneurysms may be prescribed: